-Maxell Air Voltage Wireless Charging Set for iPad 2 review
+Maxell Air Voltage Wireless Charging Set for iPad 2 full review

 Calling this a 'wireless' charging set requires mild suspension of disbelief, but the Maxell Air Voltage Wireless Charging Set is nevertheless a neat and convenient kit for powering up your iPad 2.

 (Officially that's the only model of iPad it works with, although we actually found it worked fine with our third-gen ithird-gen iPad too.
 Still, to be on the safe side we have to recommend that iPad 3 owners should hold fire until Maxell offers official support for that model, or updates the charging set.)

 The Maxell Charging Set comprises a plain black plastic case for your iPad and a matching stand/charger, which is plugged into the mains.
 (The set is also available in white.)
 In other words it’s only the transfer of power from stand to iPad that’s wireless: your charger still needs to be tethered to mains power.
 And the wireless range is effectively zero - the iPad needs to be in physical contact with the charger.
 That doesn't take away from this being a clever and innovative technological achievement, however.

 The Maxell Air Voltage case is sturdy and unobtrusive, if somewhat heavier than the average iPad cover.
 It’s also a little bulkier at the bottom end because of the power components.
 The case is robust and should help with knocks and bumps, but be aware that it doesn’t protect the screen (other than the couple of millimetres of hard lip around the edge) and prevents an Apple Smart Cover (or similar screen-shielding flap) from being clipped on to the iPad.